CertNexus CyberSAFE Training Course

 Lesson 1: Identifying Security Compliance Measures

-Lesson 2: Recognizing and Addressing Social Engineering Attack
+Lesson 2: Recognizing and Addressing Social Engineering Attacks

 Lesson 3: Securing Devices